What is Candidate Relationship Management?

-Whether it’s using a combination of emails and SMS to make sure the message cuts through the noise or or sending consistent and hyper-personalized content based on candidate behaviour and set conditions, the modern CRM equips talent acquisition teams with the easy-to-use tools that make being a marketer possible.
+Whether it’s using a combination of emails and SMS to make sure the message cuts through the noise or or sending consistent and hyper-personalized content based on candidate behavior and set conditions, the modern candidate relationship management system equips talent acquisition teams with the easy-to-use tools that make being a marketer possible.

-With that in mind, Avature is excited to release the Theme Builder functionality in 2020, that will include WYSIWYG (drag-and-drop editing) capabilities for creating branded content and the ability to easily incorporate different types of media, both images and videos.
+With that in mind, Avature was excited to release the Theme Builder functionality in 2020, that includes WYSIWYG (drag-and-drop editing) capabilities for creating branded content and the ability to easily incorporate different types of media, both images and videos.

 We are living in uncertain times and recruiting for many organizations is up in the air.
 But a hiring freeze or slowdown doesn’t mean no longer engaging candidates.
 On the other hand, it’s a great opportunity to focus on your candidate relationship management strategy.
 It takes time to assess and optimize what you could be doing better, but implementing candidate relationship management best practices now will deliver valuable benefits in the future.